dia2diab/Catcher/README.md

 # Catcher#
 ---
-security tool like Regshot tool over windows platform allows you to quickly take a snapshot of your registry and then compare it with a second one - done after doing system changes or installing a new software product or run a malware. it's usefull for system admins to catch shells on hacked web sites.
+security tool like Regshot over windows platform, allows you to quickly take a snapshot of your registry and then compare it with a second one.

+# Usefull in #
+---
+- catch shells in hacked web sites.
+(System Admins)
+- catch changes after running or installing software product.
+(Malware Researchers)

 # Example #
 ---